| Aspect | Detail |

 What network does Google Fi use?

-Is Google Fi expensive?
+Why is Google Fi so expensive?

 Is Google Fi good for international travel?

-Does Google Fi include taxes?
+Does Google Fi include taxes and fees?

 Is Google Fi better than Visible?